-How to Improve Your Client Experience –
+Five Steps to Improve Your Client Experience

-- Actively Listen – Pay specific attention to what the client is saying.
+- Actively listen – Pay specific attention to what the client is saying.
 This will always improve their experience.
 Focus on the details.
-Perhaps the client is upset about something entirely different from what they “started complaining about”.
+Perhaps the client is upset about something entirely different from what they started complaining about.

-- Apologize – Even if it really isn’t your fault, make sure that you apologize to the client to show that you really understand and hear why they are upset.
-In order to improve the client experience, it is key that the client know that you hear them and that you’re on their side.
-Hearing a heartfelt apology from you will go a long way towards that.
+- Apologize – Even if it really isn’t your fault, make sure that you apologize to the client to show that you understand and hear why they are upset.
+It is key to improving the client’s experience that they know you hear them and you’re on their side.
+Hearing a heartfelt apology from you will go a long way toward that.

 - Sincerely desire to help – When the client expresses that they have a problem/an issue or that they are upset, immediately offer them a solution.
 Make sure that you do everything in your power to help.
 Stop at nothing.
 Make sure you see it to the end, to the resolution.
 But, most importantly, be sincere about everything you do and say.
-Although smiling is important upon greeting a client and can often diffuse an unpleasant situation, once it is clear that they are upset, continuing to smile is not the best option, in fact it may make them even more upset.
+Although smiling is important upon greeting a client and can often diffuse an unpleasant situation, once it is clear that they are upset, continuing to smile is not the best option — in fact, it may make them even more upset.
 In order to improve the client experience, consider their problem your problem.
 Make sure you act like it and that you are sincere.

 You/your team has been empathetic (not sympathetic).
 You will have empowered your team to do everything they possibly can to help the client reach a positive resolution.
 And the overall client experience will have improved dramatically.

 Improving the client experience is/should be about showing your clients/potential clients that you and your team care.
 If you are truly empathetic, it should be second nature.
-Your clients/potential clients will know that you are empathetic and sincere about it.
+Your clients/potential clients will know that you are empathetic and are sincere about it.
 They will feel that you have tried everything to help resolve their issue favorably.
-And, they will be loyal clients forever, turning that loyalty into referrals over and over again.
-To have the “sales success” that Apple did in your firm, you must improve your “client experience”.
+And they will be loyal clients forever, turning that loyalty into referrals over and over again.
+To have the “sales success” that Apple did in your firm, you must improve your “client experience.”
 Start with EMPATHY and put yourself in someone else’s shoes.